Table of Contents:

 • An open work Permit, it allows you to travel and work anywhere across Canada for 2 years maximum.

-• You can't bring your children with you on a working holiday.
+• You can't bring your children with you on a Canada working holiday visa.

 • Young Professionals (YP) Work Permit